Uncertainty Quantification for High Dimensional Sparse Nonparametric Additive Models: Methodology

 \subsection{Generalized Fiducial Inference}

-The original idea of fiducial inference can be dated back to 1930's. \cite{fisher1930inverse} introduce fiducial inference as an alternative to Bayesian procedures with the goal to assign an appropriate statistical distribution on the parameters of a parametric family of distributions.
+The original idea of fiducial inference can be dated back to the 1930's. \cite{fisher1930inverse} introduces fiducial inference as an alternative to Bayesian procedures with the goal to assign an appropriate statistical distribution on the parameters of a parametric family of distributions.
 One well-known criticism of the classical Bayesian procedures is the need of specifying prior distributions for the parameters.
 Fisher's proposal aims to avoid such an issue by considering a switching mechanism between the parameters and the observations, in a way very similar to the procedure of obtaining parameter estimates by maximizing the likelihood function.
 In spite of Fisher's continuous effort in establishing a formal inference framework via the fiducial argument, it has been overlooked for many years by the majority of the statistics community.
-Interested readers are referred to \cite{Hannig-et-al16} where a detailed discussion about the history of fiducial inference and a bundle of related references can be found.
+Interested readers are referred to \cite{Hannig-et-al16} where a detailed discussion about the history of fiducial inference and numerous related references can be found.

-In recent years, there has been an increasing interest in reformulating the left behind fiducial concepts.
+In recent years, there has been increasing interest in reformulating the somewhat abandoned fiducial concepts.
 These modern modifications include Dempster-Shafer theory \citep{dempster2008dempster}, its relative inferential models \citep{martin2010dempster,martin2013inferential,martin2015inferential} and confidence distribution \citep{xie2013confidence}.
-One of such modern formulations of Fisher's fiducial inference is the so-called generalized fiducial inference or GFI \citep{hannig2009b,Hannig-et-al16}.
-GFI has been applied successful in many classical and modern problems, including wavelet regression \citep{hannig2009c}, linear mixed models \citep{cisewski2012generalized}, extreme value distribution \citep{wandler2012generalized}, univariate regression spline \citep{sonderegger2014fiducial} and logistic regression model \citep{liu2016generalized}.
-In particular, \cite{Lai-et-al15} successfully apply GFI on the ultra-high dimension regression models and show that the resulting GFI inference procedure has excellent theoretical and practical performances.
+One such modern formulation of Fisher's fiducial inference is the so-called generalized fiducial inference or GFI \citep{hannig2009b,Hannig-et-al16}.
+GFI has been applied successfully in many classical and modern problems, including wavelet regression \citep{hannig2009c}, linear mixed models \citep{cisewski2012generalized} and logistic regression model \citep{liu2016generalized}.
+In particular, \cite{Lai-et-al15} successfully apply GFI on ultra-high dimension regression models and show that the resulting GFI inference procedure has excellent theoretical and practical performance.